mahamoutdogoy/Shell-Scripts/Bash Scripts/Find HBA's WWN in AIX/README.md

+### Summary:

-## Find the WWN of the respective HBA in AIX
+Finding the WWN of the respective HBA in AIX.